ClickHouse/ClickHouse/docs/en/operations/allocation-profiling.md

 jeprof path/to/binary path/to/heap/profile --text > result.txt
 ```

-- if we want to generate a pdf file with call-graph:
+- if we want to generate a PDF file with call-graph:

 ```sh
 jeprof path/to/binary path/to/heap/profile --pdf > result.pdf